 What choices can everyday people make to support Access Now and better defend their human rights online?

 At Proton, we believe that everyone should have access to a free and open internet, and that online privacy is a fundamental human right.
 Providing free access to a secure VPN is part of our mission.
-Proton VPN is the only no-logs VPN that offers a free plan with no advertisements and no data or speed limits.
+Proton VPN(new window) is the only no-logs VPN(new window) that offers a free plan with no advertisements and no data or speed limits.
 Journalists, activists, and millions of people worldwide rely on Proton VPN to access the uncensored internet and keep their browsing history private.